floresfxf/MyCloset/README.md

 # MyCloset
 My closet is an interactive application written for iOS which helps users find top-rated matching outfits for articles of clothing they may have in their closet.
+Users will have a profile with an individual closet and sketchbook.
+To use the closet, users will either input the item UPC (Found on the clothing tag) or manually enter the information to the database.
+When items are added to the closet, users will able to find top-rated outfits WITH these specific articles of clothing in their closet!

+Users will also have a sketchbook, where they will make outfits and submit them to the server, which will be displayed on the apps newfeed.
+The newsfeed is divided into 'All' and 'recommended', where recommended designs are designs that contain at least one article of clothing from your closet.
+Users will be able to upvote and downvote designs that they find on their newsfeed.
+Both newsfeeds will be ordered by rating.

 ## Getting Started
 To run this code, you must have [Expo.io](https://expo.io/) installed.
 After this is done run these commands in your terminal: